 - Place the lens on the tip of your index finger and, looking up at the lens, locate the numbers 1-2-3.
 1-2-3 indicates correct orientation while a reverse of 1-2-3 indicates the lens is inside out.
-If the lens is inside out (reverse 1-2-3), invert the lens and locate the numbers again to confirm correct lens orientation.
-Note that the 1-2-3 marking is not present on ACUVUE OASYS® Brand Contact Lenses 1-Day for Astigmatism. - 2.
-With the lens on your index finger, use your other hand to hold your upper eyelid so you won't blink. - 3.
-Pull down your lower eyelid with the other fingers of your "inserting" hand. - 4.
+If the lens is inside out (reverse 1-2-3), invert the lens and locate the numbers again to confirm correct lens orientation. - 2.
+With the lens on your index finger, use your other hand to hold your upper eyelid so you won't blink.

+- 3. Pull down your lower eyelid with the other fingers of your "inserting" hand. - 4.
 Look up at the ceiling and gently place the lens on the lower part of your eye. - 5.
 Slowly release your eyelid and close your eye for a moment. - 6.
 Blink several times to center the lens. - 7.
 Use the same technique when inserting the lens for your other eye.